-Isn’t it a wonderful opportunity to establish your career as a Professor?
+Isn’t it a wonderful opportunity and a good career path to becoming a Professor?
 Indeed!
 Many of you might be craving for it and the question like ‘How to become a Professor in India?’ must have been hit in your minds several times.

-Becoming a professor can be an uphill battle.
+Becoming a professor can be tough task.
 But, you can attain your goal if you keep a plan and follow the stages one by one.
 To help you in knowing the stages, in this blog, we are explaining the step by step process on “How to become a college professor in India?”

 To become a lecturer in India, you must first look upon whether you have attained the minimum eligibility standards or not.
 You must check if you possess the degrees that are made mandatory by the UGC norms to be a part of your educational qualification.
 You must also check your age limit criteria and the list of competitive exams you should appear for.

 Below, we have elaborated all these important requirements to make you understand the eligibility criteria to become a lecturer in India.

 You must possess a Master’s Degree with some pre-decided percentage of marks that varies for different categories.
 Check below –